 Although it would ultimately prove highly influential, many established musicians were initially unimpressed, with Tommy Dorsey claiming that bebop had “set music back by 20 years”, while Louis Armstrong was another famous detractor.

 Played by smaller groups – usually a quartet or quintet – bebop would often feature new, intricate melodies based on the chord sequences of existing standards.
 As with all labels and jazz sub-genres, it can be hard to categorise musicians: some players crossed over from the swing era into bebop, while others began their careers as boppers before later changing their styles significantly.

 We’ve attempted to come up with a list of some of the greatest bebop players and most important innovators of this jazz style and era.
 Let us know if you agree with these choices in the comments below!

-Originally from Kansas City, Parker caused a stir when he came to New York as a featured soloist with Jay McShann’s big band.
+Originally from Kansas City, Charlie Parker caused a stir when he came to New York as a featured soloist with Jay McShann’s big band.